-$^{^{93}}$ Klausner 1995, p 757 et seq.; Kahan and Klausner 1996, p 347 et seq.; for some references also Agstner 2020, p 525.
+93 Klausner (1995), p 757 et seq.; Kahan and Klausner (1996), p 347 et seq.; for some references, also Agstner (2020), p 525.

-94 Giudici and Agstner 2019.
+94 Giudici and Agstner (2019).

-95 Agstner et al. 2020, p 388; extensively, Bernstein 1995, p 239 et seq.
+95 Agstner et al. (2020), p 388; extensively, Bernstein (1995), p 239 et seq.

-96 In our data sample an event generally triggered in the presence of operations determining a financial return for the shareholders, such as the collection of interests; the distribution of dividends or retained earnings/reserves; the dissolution and liquidation of the company; the merger, consolidation or acquisition involving the company or its subsidiaries; the sale or other disposition of all or a substantial part of the company; the disposal of a controlling stake; the repayment of loans granted to the company (including debt securities); and sometimes also the listing of the company on a regulated stock exchange market.
+96 In our data sample, an event generally triggered in the presence of operations determining a financial return for the shareholders, such as the collection of interests; the distribution of dividends or retained earnings/reserves; the dissolution and liquidation of the company; a merger, consolidation or acquisition involving the company or its subsidiaries; the sale or other disposition of all or a substantial part of the company; the disposal of a controlling stake; the repayment of loans granted to the company (including debt securities); and sometimes also the listing of the company on a regulated stock exchange market.
 In this regard, the consideration of an IPO as a liquidity event is inappropriate, given that the former is a funding event, not a liquidation of the company, moreover with automatic conversion of the preferred stock into common stock.
-See on this last issue Feld and Mendelson 2016, p 48.
+See, on this last issue, Feld and Mendelson (2016), p 48.